-SLI Compliance is submitting this test report as a summary of the certification testing efforts for the Hart Verity Voting 2.2.1 system, a modified system from Verity Voting 2.2, as detailed in the section System Identification.
-This version of Verity Voting implements a customization for a particular variation of straight party voting, specifically for the State of Michigan.
-The purpose of this document is to provide an overview of the certification testing effort and the findings of the testing effort for the Hart Verity Voting 2.2.1 system.
+SLI Compliance is submitting this test report as a summary of the certification testing efforts for the Hart Verity Voting 2.2.2 system, a modified system from Verity Voting 2.2.1, as detailed in the section System Identification.
+Versions 2.2.1 and 2.2.2 are both modifications of Verity Voting 2.0.
+The purpose of this document is to provide an overview of the certification testing effort and the findings of the testing effort for the Hart Verity Voting 2.2.2 system.

-This effort included documentation review of the Technical Data Package, source code review, and testing of the Hart Verity Voting 2.2.1 system.
+This effort included documentation review of the Technical Data Package, source code review, and testing of the Hart Verity Voting 2.2.2 voting system.
 Testing consisted of the development of a test plan, managing system configurations, component and system level tests prepared by SLI, and analysis of results.
 The review and testing was performed at SLI's Denver, Colorado facility.